Lutice/bbb-transcript/README.md

 To easily install the extension, I am currently working on a installation script (that will be customizable) that simply requires to be run as *root*.

 # How does it work ?
-In short, it uses the bigbluebutton post_publish phase to execute a ruby script at the end of a meeting, that will send the audio data to Aristote's API to begin the enrichment process.
+In short, it uses the bigbluebutton *post_publish* phase to execute a ruby script at the end of a meeting, that will send the audio data to Aristote's API to begin the enrichment process.
 It then waits for Aristote's SUCCESS notification to retreieve and save the transcript automatically.

 ## Files and workflow

 ### All files list
 To function correctly, here is the list of the files needed (*provided in this github*) and their location:

-- `/usr/local/bigbluebutton/core/scripts/post_publish/post_publish_.rb`
+- `/usr/local/bigbluebutton/core/scripts/post_publish/post_publish_transcript.rb`

 - `/usr/local/bigbluebutton/core/lib/bbb-transcript/fields_checker.rb`
 - `/usr/local/bigbluebutton/core/lib/bbb-transcript/ruby_logger.rb`